ThirdCommand/GEOWars/README.md

 ### addCollider
   Takes in the following parameters
   String: collider name
-  Reference to GameObject (usually "this")
+  Reference to GameObject: (usually "this")
   Double: hitbox radius
   Array: names of the GameObjects it can hit (subscriptions)
   Array: names of the types of colliders it can hit